MrPeker/turbopuffer-gui/turbopuffer-docs/turbopuffer.com_docs_query.md

 #### Field weights/boosts

 You can specify a weight / boost per-field by using the `Product` operator inside a `rank_by`.
-For example, to apply a 2x score multiplier on the `title` sub-query:
+For example, to apply a 2x score multiplier on the `title` clause:

 ```json
 "rank_by": ["Sum", [\